codesqueak/k18srpi4/README.md

 ### Install O/S

 * Install Raspbian Buster Lite [Download](https://www.raspberrypi.org/downloads/raspbian/) onto an SD card and boot
-* Update networking to set a static IP, Gateway and DNS addresses (IPV4 only for now).
+* Update networking to set a static IP, Gateway and DNS addresses (IPV4 only for now) by editing this file

 `sudo nano /etc/dhcpcd.conf`
 * Disable the swap file